150 years of Matchmaking in Lisdoonvarna:

 If you’re not yet ready to get hitched, rest assured that not everyone goes to Lisdoonvarna to look for a spouse – singles come by the thousands in search of a good time.
 During the month of September, dances run from 12.00 noon each day and carry on into the wee hours of the morning.
 Set dancing exhibitions are also a feature of the event and there’s live Irish music in most pubs and lots of amber ale or Guinness.
 For more information see the Festival website at www.matchmaterireland.com.

-If you’ve been to Lisdoonvarna and the Matchmaking Festival, we would love to hear what you think.Leave me a comment below to share your thoughts with me.
+If you’ve been to Lisdoonvarna and the Matchmaking Festival, we would love to hear what you think.Please take a moment to comment below.